 If you know where to go, Saint Petersburg can be truly a shopping paradise as the city boasts a wide range of nice shopping malls of different sizes featuring all the major brand names along with a variety of shops similar to the western ones, which are packed with clothing, accessories, shoes, jewelry, home interior ornaments, Russian souvenirs, and much more.

 All the St Petersburg Shopping Malls run from 10 am to 10 pm daily and can be found near some of the major metro stations, as well as in other areas of the city.
-The most popular malls are located in St Petersburg downtown, precisely nearby the famous Nevsky Prospekt.
+Please note that the most popular malls are located in St. Petersburg downtown, precisely nearby the famous Nevsky Prospekt.

-If during your visit you're up for some shopping in the cultural capital of Russia, then take a look at our list below of hand picked central St Petersburg Shopping Malls, which have been tested and proven to be great for the real shopaholics.☺
+If during your visit you're up for some shopping in the cultural capital of Russia, then take a look at our selective list below of central St Petersburg Shopping Malls, which have been tested and proven to be great for the real shopaholics.

 Address: Nevsky Prospekt, 44 | St Petersburg 191186, Russia | Phone (+7) 812 570-61-20

 "The fashion center of the city"

 The Grand Palace Boutique Gallery is part of the St. Petersburg’s elite shopping arcade and has become a favorite destination for true connoisseurs of fashion, style, and comfort.
 Set in a modern European setting, the gallery offers high quality and individuality with boutiques, restaurants, a cinema, beauty salon, business center, and even dry cleaning and car wash services.
 This is a hot-spot for fashionistas and shopping lovers shoppers and houses global brands galore offering clothes, shoes, jewelry, home décor, accessories, and other lavish items.

 Address: Konyushennaya, 21/23 | St Petersburg 191186, Russia | Phone (+7) 812 648-08-48